codecrafting-io/AdvancedPathTracingCP2077/README.md

 ## Features

+- Global Preset:
+  - **Vanilla**: Is the game's default mode.
+  - **Very Low**: Is the lowest quality that makes some sense to still enable PT, but you can go lower.
+  - **Low**: Increases very low quality to not be as noisy.
+  - **Medium**: switches to ReSTIR DI/GI with better quality.
+  - **High**: Disables SHARC since it can be noisier sometimes, but it aids with above tertiary bounces in dark areas.
+  - **Ultra**: Changes to ReSTIR DI + ReGIR GI which can look better, but also noiser (specially with RR), so results vary.
+  - **Psycho**: Flatlines your GPU 💀 🥵.
+Changes back to ReSTIR DI to have the clanest image between all modes, with less noise.
+Acts more like offline rendering, although can look too bright or miss some contact shadows.
 - Path Tracing Modes:
-  - **ReGIR DI/GI**: Reservoir-based Grid Importance Sampling, is a world space light sampling on top of ReSTIR.
-Can look and performs better, but is noisier
+  - **ReSTIR DI + ReGIR GI**: Uses the Reservoir-based Grid Importance Sampling, for a world space light sampling on top of ReSTIR, but only for GI.
+Can look better but with some extra noise when using Ray Reconstruction.
+  - **ReGIR DI/GI**: Uses ReGIR for both GI and DI.
+DI can loss specular detail in some surfaces.
   - **ReSTIR DI/GI**: Reservoir SpatioTemporal Importance samples for Global Illumination, is a screen space light sampling used to illuminate secondary surfaces.
 This is the vanilla mode
   - **ReSTIR DI**: This is the older PT from update 2.0, used for DI only.
 Allows control of rays per pixel and bounces per ray
 - Path Tracing Quality: